 However, there isn’t a one-size-fits-all number.
 Figuring out the best retirement plan and withdrawal strategy should take into account your current finances, future income, goals and other considerations unique to you.
 What's more, your plan and withdrawal rate may change as your circumstances change.

 - If you’ve recently retired or are nearing retirement: Regularly review withdrawal rates.
 This is a smart way to keep an eye on how current stock prices and the rate of inflation may impact returns in your investment portfolio.
 The ability to adjust your retirement income level based on market conditions and your circumstances can help you address uncertainty or the unexpected.

 - If you’re young or mid-career: Planning for a 3% to 4% withdrawal rate may be reasonable over the long term.

-How we can help: Because we know the details of your unique situation, we can recommend a personalized withdrawal strategy and then continue to monitor your rate to ensure it’s the right number for you.
+How we can help: Because we know the details of your unique situation, we can recommend a personalized withdrawal strategy and then continue to review your rate to determine the right number for you.

 Myth #2: Medicare will cover all health care costs

 A common retirement planning myth is that Medicare will be enough for any and all future health care costs.
 Medicare is a valuable program for many retirees, but it wasn’t designed to cover everything.
 For example, deductibles and copayments (which can be significant), as well as the cost of care for dental, vision and hearing conditions are not covered.
 In addition, coverage for nursing home and other long-term care is limited.

 Consider the solutions: